vitaly-t/pg-promise/README.md

 If `qrm` is not specified when calling generic `query` method, it is assumed to be `many` | `none`, i.e. any kind of data expected.

-> This is all about writing robust code, when the client declaratively specifies what kind of data it is ready to handle, leaving the burden of all extra checks to the library.
+> This is all about writing robust code, when the client specifies what kind of data it is ready to handle on the declarative level, leaving the burden of all extra checks to the library.

 ### Functions and Procedures
 In PostgreSQL stored procedures are just functions that usually do not return anything.